Multiple Sclerosis - Adult

 - Growing up in a colder climate, as opposed to a tropical climate

 - Having certain immune system genes

-- Having inflammation of the optic nerve
+- Having inflammation of the nerve to the eye

 - Having low vitamin D levels